A Breakdown of Aid & Contribution Calculations

 Expected Parental Contribution Calculation

-The expected parental contribution is calculated based on the information in the Need Access application.
-The Need Access methodology for measuring parents' relative financial position is based on the concept of "available income."
+The expected parental contribution is calculated based on the information in the FAAST application.
+The FAAST methodology for measuring parents' relative financial position is based on the concept of "available income."
 Available income is defined as that income available to the family to meet its economic needs after deductions from the parents' total taxable and nontaxable income for the following: U.S. income and social security (FICA) taxes; state and other taxes; medical and dental expenses; employment allowance (if appropriate); elementary and secondary tuition expenses; and minimum living expenses.

 The remaining income is considered available for the family's discretionary use, and a percentage of this available income is calculated as a reasonable contribution toward educational expenses.
 This calculation of available income also takes into account a number of factors like parental income, age, retirement needs, home equity, assets, family size, and whether both parents are working.
 As the amount of available income rises, the percentage considered available for education expenses also increases.
 This amount is then divided among family members enrolled in full-time higher education programs to determine the expected parental contribution.